paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 Subsec. (c).
 Pub.
 L. 87–834, § 19(f)(2), repealed subsec. (c) which related to returns of payments of interest by corporations.

+#### Effective Date of 2025 Amendment
+Amendment by section 70201(f)(1) of Pub.
+L. 119–21 applicable to taxable years beginning after Dec.
+31, 2024, see section 70201(j) of Pub.
+L. 119–21, set out as a note under [section 45B of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-45b).

+Amendment by section 70202(c)(2) of Pub.
+L. 119–21 applicable to taxable years beginning after Dec.
+31, 2024, see section 70202(g) of Pub.
+L. 119–21, set out as a note under [section 63 of this title](./chapter-001-normal-taxes-and-surtaxes.md#section-63).

+Amendment by section 70433(a), (b), (e) of Pub.
+L. 119–21 applicable with respect to payments made after Dec.
+31, 2025, see section 70433(f) of Pub.
+L. 119–21, set out as a note under [section 3406 of this title](./chapter-024-collection-of-income-tax-at-source-on-wages.md#section-3406).

 #### Effective Date of 2011 Amendment
 Pub.
 L. 112–9, § 2(c), Apr.
 14, 2011, 125 Stat.
 36, provided that: “The amendments made by this section [amending this section] shall apply to payments made after December 31, 2011.”